 3. Add relevant career objectives

 When it comes to how to write your CV, this is one of the most important sections.
 It enables an employer to understand your background, experience and motivations for the role.
 It’s also where you can explain any inconsistencies in your resume, like if you’ve taken a career break or changed industries.
-It’s important to summarise the experiences and qualifications are relevant to the role in this short paragraph, so avoid personal attributes or hobbies.
+Keep it short and relevant.
+Don’t throw in your hobbies or personal attributes here.

 4. Mention achievements in your employment experience